SolaceDev/solace-dev-codelabs/markdown/keda-solace-queue/keda-solace-queue.md

 kubectl exec -n solace kedalab-helper -- ./config/config_solace.sh
 ```

-Positive
+> aside positive
-: If you completed optional step #6 above in **Install Solace PubSub Event Broker**, then you can view the results of the configuration script: Refresh the screen to observe the configured VPN and associated objects.
+> If you completed optional step #6 above in **Install Solace PubSub Event Broker**, then you can view the results of the configuration script: Refresh the screen to observe the configured VPN and associated objects.
 If you navigate to the queue **SCALED_CONSUMER_QUEUE1**, you can view the attached consumers.
 Initially there will be zero consumers.
 This list will grow and shrink as we publish messages with KEDA configured.

 ### Create solace-consumer Deployment
 The Solace PubSub+ Event Broker should be created and configured prior to completing this step.
 Create the **solace-consumer** deployment by executing the following steps.